Haidra-Org/hordelib/docs/comfyui-bridge.md

 ## Checkpoint RAM cache

+`SharedModelManager._models_in_ram` is a content-addressed, MB-budgeted LRU (`hordelib/execution/component_cache.py`, `ComponentCache`) of loaded component tuples.
+Each entry is keyed by a `ComponentCacheKey(kind, identity)`:

+- **Full or subset checkpoint** (`file_type is None`): `kind=CHECKPOINT`, `identity=<model name>`.
+Every
-`SharedModelManager._models_in_ram` keeps the last loaded tuple `(model, clip, vae)` per model name (suffixed `:file_type` for component files).
-A cached entry is only reused when it covers every component the current request asks for: component-subset loads (a text-encode stage loads only the CLIP, an image lane only the VAE) cache `None` in the omitted slots, and a later, broader request treats such an entry as a miss, reloading from disk and replacing the cache with the fuller tuple.
+  full-or-subset load of a model shares one entry, and the identity is free to derive so a warm hit resolves no record or disk path.
+A cached tuple is only reused when it covers every component the current request asks for: a component-subset load (a text-encode stage loads only the CLIP, an image lane only the VAE) caches `None` in the omitted slots, and a later, broader request treats such an entry as a miss, reloading from disk and replacing the entry with the fuller tuple.
 Seamless-tiling state is re-applied on reuse to whichever of the UNet and VAE are present.
+- **Bare component** (`file_type` in {unet, vae, text_encoder}, loaded via `comfy.sd.load_diffusion_model`):
+  `kind` is the component's slot (UNET/CLIP/VAE), `identity=<model name>:<file_type>`.
+- **Standalone VAE** (see below): `kind=VAE`, `identity=vae@<content-hash>`.

+**Budget and eviction.** The budget is `HORDE_COMPONENT_CACHE_MB` megabytes, read once per process.
+A load inserts its entry and the cache evicts the least-recently-used entries until the summed approximate RAM cost fits the budget (the just-loaded entry is never evicted, so a single component larger than the budget still loads).
+Each entry's cost is estimated from the checkpoint's component-identity sidecar (the UNet-ish residual for the model slot, the text-encoder bytes for the CLIP slot, the VAE bytes for the VAE slot), or a conservative per-kind constant when no sidecar is available; the estimate bounds intent, it is not a measured resident-set delta.
+Evictions, hits, misses, and resident megabytes are recorded per job on the metrics collector (`component_cache_*` fields on `JobPhaseMetrics`).

+**Default (`0`) is the rollback lever.** With the budget unset or `0`, the cache holds exactly one component: each insert evicts every other entry, reproducing the historical single-slot behaviour, so residency changes only when a deployment opts in with a positive budget.

+**LoRA serving.** An entry is stored reusable even for a LoRA-bearing job, so a later job shares the pristine cached base.
+This is safe because the graph's LoRA loader (`comfy.sd.load_lora_for_models`) clones the base ModelPatcher/CLIP before patching, leaving the cached weights untouched (patches materialise on the clone at GPU load and revert at unload).
+Set `HORDE_COMPONENT_CACHE_PRISTINE_LORA_SERVING` falsy to restore the historical behaviour of never sharing a base a LoRA-bearing job loaded (such entries are then marked non-reusable and never served to a later request).

+### Standalone-VAE path (content-addressed VAE sharing)

+A VAE-only decode of a monolithic checkpoint (`output_vae` set, `output_model`/`output_clip` clear, `file_type is None`) otherwise subset-loads the whole multi-gigabyte checkpoint and caches the VAE under the *model* name, so two models that embed byte-identical VAE weights never share a cached VAE.
+When horde_model_reference has written a component-identity sidecar beside the checkpoint (see below), the loader instead loads the small pre-extracted standalone VAE and caches it under `vae@<content-hash>`, so those two models resolve to one cache entry (a cross-model cache hit).
+The result tuple mirrors the subset path's `(model, clip, vae, clipvision)` shape with only the VAE populated, and seamless tiling is applied exactly as on the subset path.
+Any absence (no fresh sidecar, no extracted file) falls back to the unchanged subset load; non-VAE-only requests are untouched.

+The sidecar (and the extracted `vae/<...>.safetensors`) is written by `CompVisModelManager` after a successful checkpoint download, and can be (re)built for every on-disk image checkpoint via `CompVisModelManager.ensure_component_identity_sweep()` (idempotent; never run automatically at init, so a child process pays no boot-time hashing cost).
+Extraction targets the same `vae/` folder ComfyUI searches (`hordelib/execution/model_dirs.py`), so the loader finds the file with no extra wiring.

+Set `HORDE_DISABLE_STANDALONE_VAE_PATH` truthy (`1`/`true`/`yes`/`on`) to disable the path entirely and restore the prior subset-load behaviour for every VAE-only request.

 ## The monkeypatches